How Long to Cook Prime Rib Per Pound (For All Types of Doneness)

 Rare Prime Rib

-A rare prime rib cooks for 30 minutes per pound at 250°F.
+A rare prime rib takes 30 minutes per pound to cook at 250°F.

 Medium Prime Rib

-A medium prime rib cooks for 35 minutes per pound at 250°F.
+A medium prime rib takes 35 minutes per pound to cook at 250°F.

 Well Done Prime Rib

-A well-done prime rib cooks for 45 minutes per pound at 250°F.
+A well-cooked prime rib takes 45 minutes per pound at 250°F.

 Example of How Long a Medium Prime Rib Roast Takes at 250°F